man-vu/SEG-3125-Assignment2-Nail-Salon/server/README.md

 sqlcmd -S <your-server> -i server/mssql/schema.sql
 ```

-This creates the same tables as the Prisma schema.
+This creates the same tables as the Prisma schema and inserts sample data for
+designers, service categories and services.

 ## Project Structure